canonical/charm-relation-interfaces/interfaces/sdcore_config/v0/README.md

 Hence, SD-Core NF's need to connect to config server using Webui URL which is consist of Webui Operator hostname which equals to application name and a fixed GRPC port.

-The `sdcore-config` relation interface describes the expected behavior of any charm claiming to be able to provide or consume the Webui GRPC address.
+The `sdcore_config` relation interface describes the expected behavior of any charm claiming to be able to provide or consume the Webui GRPC address.

 In SD-Core network, the provider of this interface would be the Webui operator and the requirer of this interface would be the control plane NF's (AMF, SMF, AUSF, NRF, NSSF, UDM,  UDR, and PCF).